 Perlenbacher is the house brand of the Lidl supermarket chain.
 It isn’t an actual brewery; several breweries produce beer for Lidl on contract.

-It’s clearly a very bad beer, but at 29 cents a can this is very good value if you enjoy drinking bin water.
-Ultimately, its horrid aftertaste destroys its quaffability; I struggled to finish this shit.
+This is clearly a very bad beer, but at 29 cents a can this is very good value if you enjoy drinking bin water.
+Ultimately, its horrid aftertaste destroys drinkability; I struggled to finish this shit.

 Rating: 1 Star out of 10

 Another interesting offering from Perlenbacher is their Vollbier Hell, a Helles-style beer at 4.7 percent alcohol brewed on contract by Oettinger (the most biggest brewery in Germany in terms of beer sales).
 The sheer pseudo-Bavarianness of the label is quite a cringeworthy attempt to appeal to Bavarians.
 This brew is a whopping 39 Euro cents (62 Aus cents) per 500ml can, so 10 cents more than the pils, but is it worth the trouble?

 The colour is a darker gold than the pils with a pathetic head and has a sickly cane sugar sweetness but without the unpleasant bitterness.
 This beer is extremely watery and extremely flavourless, but, at least it, is more drinkable than the pils.